 If you have suffered injuries because of a product, contact an experienced Philadelphia product liability attorney.
 You may be able to file a products liability action and recover damages based on either strict product liability or breach of warranty.

 Strict Product Liability

 Strict liability means that certain people or companies are automatically responsible for the damages their actions or products cause.
 In the case of manufactured products, strict product liability means that you must prove that a product was defective.
 You do not need to prove that the injured party was negligent while using the product.

 Manufacturers can issue implied warranties and express warranties for their products.
 Implied warranties are established by state law and say that a product will be safe to use for its intended purpose.
 Express warranties are guarantees from the seller that the product will function as it is intended and will be safe to use.
 A breach of warranty means that the product was defective or did not function as it was intended.

 An experienced Philadelphia products liability lawyer from Galfand Berger can help you determine if you have a products liability case.
 Many seriously injured people do not consult lawyers because they do not think they can sue.
 Sometimes they think it is their fault or the fault of another worker that caused the injury.
-Just because a co-worker contributes to the accident does not mean you have no case.
-Negligence on your part, a co-worker’s part, or the company’s part does not prevent you from filing a claim against the manufacturer, distributor, or supplier of the unsafe power tool.
-The key question is whether the power tool could have been designer to eliminate or reduce the condition that caused your injury.
+Just because a co-worker contributes to an accident does not mean you have no case.
+Negligence on your part, a co-worker’s part, or the company’s part does not prevent you from filing a claim against the manufacturer, distributor or supplier of the unsafe product.
+The key question is whether the product could have been designed to reduce or eliminate the defect that caused your injury.

 Contact the Philadelphia Products Liability Lawyers at Galfand Berger Today